Ailoso/KopruluAchievements/README.md

 The remaning fields are not in use at the moment.
 Achievements can be added in any order, but any that must be above a particular achievement within a category must be higher in the list.

-### It's recommended that achievements are added in your map, instead of the achievements mod.
+### It's recommended that achievements are added in your main mod or map, instead of the achievements mod.

 3. Adding new Achievement Categories
 Sample buttons are added by default but it can be customized to turn them into either normal or collapsible buttons according to your needs.
 Some text editing is required but once set up it will be mostly permanent, even through updates.